somnambulist-tech/web-app-skeleton/readme.md

 See [Data Service](https://github.com/somnambulist-tech/data-service-skeleton) for the main infrastructure services and data stores.

+If you are working with micro services then be sure to check out: [Project Manager](https://github.com/somnambulist-tech/project-manager) a CLI toolkit that makes working with multiple services a little bit easier.

 **Note:** this project requires configuring and setting up for you environment.
 It will not run out of the box.
 For frontend assets, no build chain has been configured.
-You will need to setup node / yarn and the other tools you need.
+You will need to set up node / yarn and the other tools you need.

 ## Getting Started